Does The Police Report Automatically Go to Insurance In New York?

 - When you collide with a parked car, damage other property, or hurt a domestic animal, you are required to either contact the police or find the owner and notify him or her of the incident.

 Also referred to as a Civilian Accident Report (form MV-104), you can find and download the form online.
 Use the information you recorded about the collision, along with details from the State Trooper’s “Exchange of Information” form to complete your Civilian Accident Report.
+If you were injured in the accident and retain our firm to pursue a claim for the damages you suffered, we can assist you with the completion of this report.

 Failure to file this report could prompt the DMV to suspend your driver’s license.